How Do I Introduce My Puppy To More Challenging Commands?

 Puppy-Specific Considerations

-Consider Age and Exercise Needs
+Consider and Exercise Needs

 Puppies have different exercise needs depending on their age and breed.
 Take into account your puppy's energy level, age, and physical limitations when planning training sessions.
 Younger puppies may have shorter attention spans and require frequent breaks, while older puppies may have higher exercise requirements.
 Tailor your training and exercise routines accordingly to keep your puppy healthy and engaged.